How To Unpublish WordPress Site: Step by Step Guide

 Using the Built-in ‘Coming Soon’ or ‘Maintenance Mode’ Features

-WP offers built-in features like ‘Coming Soon’ or ‘Maintenance Mode’ to easily take your resource offline for short periods.
-If you need a custom page that will notify your users, you can hire a WordPress development company like ProCoders.
+WP has built-in features like ‘Coming Soon’ or ‘Maintenance Mode’ to take your site offline for short periods.
+If you need a custom page to notify your users you can hire a WordPress development company like ProCoders.

 How to change WordPress pages During Rebranding: